eburghar/envlt/README.md

 The vault secrets are cached by path (pointer excluded) and fetched only once.
 It is not really for performance reason but because some api points generate different secret each time they are called like [pki](https://www.vaultproject.io/docs/secrets/pki).
-You can define that way several variables with different prefixes but tied to the same secret.
+You can define that way several variables with different names (none is a prefix of the other) but tied to the same secret.

 ## Const